keithledgerwood/WICLab-guide/02-onboard-employee.md

 1. If prompted with **Heads Up!**, click **Add Anyway**.

 1. Set the following attributes for your **New Employee**.
-All other attributes are optional.
+No other attributes are required.

    |Attribute|Value|
    |:-----|:-----|